Joshua42atkinson/Day_Dream/docs/vision_document.md

 * **The Vocabulary Quest:** Each Node offers a "Train Car" containing a vocabulary bank (e.g., 50 words).
 * **Capacity Check:** The train cannot leave the station if the load is too heavy.
 The student cannot "attach" the car until they have reduced the weight of the ignorance.
 * **The Unloading Process:** To "earn" the car, the student enters the Sandbox.
 They must engage in a narrative story where they encounter these words.
 They must use the words in context—storified language—to prove they understand.
-Only once the words are "light enough" (mastered) can the car be attached, and the train proceed to the next node.
+This burns **Coal** and generates **Steam** (Mastery).
+Only once enough Steam is generated can the car be attached, and the train proceed to the next node.

 ### IV.
 The Role of Pete (The AI Teacher for Teachers)